goravel/docs/digging-deeper/queues.md

 ### Generating Job Classes

-By default, all of the queueable jobs for your application are stored in the `app/jobs` directory.
-If the `app/Jobs` directory doesn't exist, it will be created when you run the make:job Artisan command:
+By default, all of the jobs for your application are stored in the `app/jobs` directory.
+If the `app/Jobs` directory doesn't exist, it will be created when you run the `make:job` Artisan command:

 ```
 go run . artisan make:job ProcessPodcast